jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/2strands/3bp_2particles/confined_viral_DNA/README.md

 by running the "genpoly_lt.py" script with the "-cuts" argument in step 2.
 This is a useful way to generate polymer melts.

-## Biological Details (Optional)
+## Details (Optional)

-This example uses the "dsDNA_2beads=3bp_2019-10-19" DNA model, which has been tuned to have realistic geometry and mechanical properties of DNA, including a major/minor groove, helicity, length, persistence length, and torsional persistence length.
+This example uses the "3bp2p" DNA model described [here](../simple_dna_example).
+The force field parameters were tuned to reproduce realistic geometry and mechanical properties of DNA, including a major/minor groove, helicity, length, persistence length, and torsional persistence length.

 ## WARNING: THIS IS NOT A REALISTIC MODEL OF DNA IN THE HIV VIRUS